-Please tour the rest of this website to become a little more familiar with our work.
-Do not hesitate to email me, or anyone else in the group, with questions.
-Also, please see jmschwarztheorygroup.org for a slightly more colorful version of our website.
+Given the above blurb about our group, please tour the rest of this website to become a little more familiar with our work.
+Also, do not hesitate to email me at firstname.lastname@example.org, or anyone else in the group, with questions.